-- Reduce the use of fossil fuels and replace them with biomass, wastederived fuels, or other fuels with lower emissions. - Reduce and optimize the use of fossil fuels in transportation.
+- Reduce the clinker • Reduce the use of fossil fuels and replace them content per ton of with biomass, wastecement produced.
+This includes the addition of derived fuels, or other other cementitious fuels with lower emissions. - Reduce and optimize the • Reduce the cement use of fossil fuels in content per m3 of concrete. transportation.